 One of the numerous benefits of using a portable space is the fact that it can be moved around.
 In fact, they were designed and built in the first place to be moved around.

-Although we now see hundreds if not thousands of different uses for new and used shipping containers, they were originally used for the transportation of goods, products, and parts around the world.
+Although we now see hundreds if not thousands of different uses for new and used shipping vessels, they were originally used for the transportation of goods, products, and parts around the world.
 They were built to be sturdy, robust, and secure, protecting their cargo and easy to move between different modes of transport without the need to unpack and repack again.

-Location and Relocation of Shipping Containers
+Location and Relocation